L Line (Los Angeles Metro): Regional Connector

-Eastside Transit Corridor

-Metro is planning an extension of the L Line's southern leg eastward from its current terminus at Atlantic station.
-The proposed line would travel south on Garfield Avenue to the Citadel Outlets in Commerce, then turn east on Washington Boulevard making stops in Montebello, Pico Rivera, Santa Fe Springs and Whittier.
-The project is currently under environmental review, with a forecasted opening in 2035.
+After the Regional Connector opened, the L Line became the first letter designation on the Los Angeles Metro Rail system to be permanently discontinued.

 Operations

+The L Line was operated by Los Angeles Metro.

 Maintenance facilities

 The L Line fleet is stored and maintained and is operated at Division 21 and Division 24.
 Division 21 is located on Vin Scully Drive (Elysian Park Drive) just north of North Broadway, overlooking the Los Angeles River, and Division 24 is located south of the I-210 freeway in Monrovia.

+As of April 2023, Division 11 and Division 14 have been added to the operations of the L Line.
+Division 11 is situated at the end of 208th Street between I-710 and the Los Angeles River in North Long Beach within the A Line.
+Division 14 is situated between Centinela Avenue and Stewart Street in Santa Monica within the E Line.

 Rolling stock

 L Line trains are typically two-car trains off-peak.
 During peak hours on weekdays, some three-car trains run.
 On New Year's Day, the L Line uses three-car trains for service to the Tournament of Roses Parade and the Rose Bowl Game.

-Like the A, C, E, and K lines, trains are composed of high-floor articulated light rail vehicles (LRVs), currently either the AnsaldoBreda P2550 which solely operate on the L line, or the Kinki Sharyo P3010which operate on all lines.
-The line initially operated with Siemens P2000 LRVs that originally ran on the A and C lines, but they were transferred to the A Line and E Line in April 2012.
-Once the Regional Connector opens, Metro's entire LRV fleet will be used on the line.
+Like the A, C, E, and K lines, trains are composed of high-floor articulated light rail vehicles (LRVs).
+The AnsaldoBreda P2550, the Kinki Sharyo P3010, or the Siemens P2000 operated the line.
+The P2000 initially operated the line in 2003 until 2012 when the fleet was transferred to increase availability at the A Line yard for service as a result of the inauguration of the E Line.
+During testing of the Regional Connector, the P2000 returned to L Line service as a result of training operations for post–Regional Connector service.
+Rolling stock is now shared between the A and E Lines, which subsumed the trackage of the L Line.

 Incidents

-The following noteworthy incidents have occurred on the L Line since opening.
+The following noteworthy incidents occurred on the L Line during its service history.